Complete Guide on Building Your Own PC (Part 1)

 Choosing a Graphics Card

-As with CPU's, graphics cards come in two main manufacturers - nVidia and ATI.
+As with CPUs, graphics cards come from two main manufacturers - nVidia and ATI.
 While you can use any graphics card with any CPU, ATI is owned by AMD and the components are theoretically optimized to work together.
 Personally I always go AMD and ATI.
-You don't necessarily need to go for the most expensive and fastest card if your budget doesn't allow.
+You don't necessarily need to go for the most expensive and fastest card if your budget doesn't allow it.
 The GPU is the easiest component to upgrade down the line.

 Some graphics cards use a dual back plate which allows for extra cooling, so check that the case has enough free expansion ports.